cskonopka/TwilioIoT/Blog/06-NBIoTfoodmonitor/README.md

 * [Pusher](http://pusher.com/)

 ## Prepare the hardware
 If you are unfamiliar with the Alfa developer kit check out how [“Pioneer NB-IoT with Twilio’s Alfa Development Kit”](https://www.twilio.com/blog/pioneer-nb-iot-with-twilios-alfa-development-kit).
 This is a great primer for understanding how to connect to T-Mobile’s NB-IoT network with Twilio.
+The developer board was created in collaboration with [Seeed Studio](https://www.seeedstudio.com/).

-First take out the required components from the Alfa developer kit.
+First take out the required components from the developer kit.

 <p align="center">
   <img width="40%" height="40%" src="https://i.ibb.co/jwvTgqL/Twilio-Timeline-Hardware.jpg"/>
 </p>

-Attach the [Seeed Studio](https://www.seeedstudio.com/) Temperature and Humidity [DHT11](http://wiki.seeedstudio.com/Grove-TemperatureAndHumidity_Sensor/) sensor.
+Attach the Seeed Studio Temperature and Humidity [DHT11](http://wiki.seeedstudio.com/Grove-TemperatureAndHumidity_Sensor/) sensor.

 <p align="center">
   <img width="40%" height="40%" src="https://i.ibb.co/pjtXV2B/Twilio-Timeline-Hardware-Setup.jpg"/>